th-we/deskflow-wiki/Project-Forks.md

 \** Input Leap (and Barrier) use the legacy auto-discovery from Synergy (Bonjour) which was removed from Synergy due to issues with stability.
 Deskflow does not intend to develop an auto-discovery feature.
 Synergy 3 uses mDNS for auto-discovery.

+# Technical differences

+There are some technical differences between Deskflow and Input Leap.
+We don't believe that this makes one better than the other; they are simply different technical approaches that it's important to study and understand.

 See also:
 - [[History]]
 - [[Relationship with Synergy]]